 A single line of therapy refers to any agents administered during the same time period with the same intent (induction, consolidation, etc.).
 If a recipient’s disease status changes resulting in a change to treatment, a new line of therapy should be reported.
 Additionally, if therapy is changed because a favorable disease response was not achieved, a new line of therapy should be reported.
+Refer to Lines of Therapy reporting instruction overview for more information.

 Question 166: Was therapy given?